 Penalties for Criminal Domestic Violence

-There are also provisions in the new law prohibiting the possession of firearms or ammunition depending on the degree of the violation.
+The South Carolina CDV statute sets out various degrees of Criminal Domestic Violence and there are provisions prohibiting the possession of firearms or ammunition depending on the degree of the violation.

 Is Criminal Domestic Violence Grounds for Divorce